 I’m back to work but the priority list remains in flux.
 I have some mourning to do, yes.
 But I am also watching another powerful thing unfold – the grief of my five and eight year-old sons.
-I know that they will have a lot more to mourn than the family dog in their lifetimes, but how they are navigating this loss has a lot to teach us about grief both big and small.
-So rather than force a screen time post my dad and I decided to share a few insights with you from the Walsh kids.
+I know that they will have a lot more to mourn in their lifetimes, but how they are navigating this loss has a lot to teach us about grief both big and small.
+So rather than force a screen time post I decided to share a few insights with you from the Walsh kids.

 THREE INSIGHTS FROM AN EIGHT-YEAR-OLD:

 For a long time children (especially boys) have been told to be brave and not cry.
 Research shows that though all genders are equally as emotive as babies, boys especially tend to “get the vulnerability socialized out of them.”
 Yet learning how to experience, name, and manage emotions is one of the central tasks of childhood and leads to all kinds of good outcomes later in life.
 Social norms like “big boys don’t cry” eventually hurt all of us.

 So let your kids have a good cry.
 Or five.
 As an educator mentor of mine, Julia Dinsmore, often tells her students, “Don’t apologize for crying.
 Crying is holy water.”
 Your kids have a lot to learn from their tears.

 2. REMIND ME THAT I CAN FEEL TWO (OR THREE OR MORE) FEELINGS AT ONCE.